A many-body approach to transport in quantum systems: From the transient regime to the stationary state: Applications

-While the WBLA makes the computation of the time-resolved transport properties very efficient, it is not a critical approximation in the NEGF approach, and descriptions beyond the WBLA are also possible to resolve numerically.
+While the WBA makes the computation of the time-resolved transport properties very efficient, it is not a critical approximation in the NEGF approach, and descriptions beyond the WBA are also possible to resolve numerically.
 For extended device descriptions, these developments include also one-dimensional wires~\cite{Zhu2005, He2007, Moldoveanu2007, Stefanucci2008, Xie2012, Popescu2013, Popescu2016, Weston2016b}, organic semiconductors~\cite{Stefanucci2008b}, systems on bulk surfaces or STM junctions~\cite{RWang2019, Wang2021}, graphene nanoribbons~\cite{Perfetto2010, Xie2013, Xie2014, Cheung2017}, and carbon nanotubes~\cite{BWang2010}.
-In general, descriptions beyond the WBLA are essential when the interaction between the leads and the device region is not simple, and they introduce further intricacies for a quantitative analysis of transient dynamics of molecular devices.
+In general, descriptions beyond the WBA are essential when the interaction between the leads and the device region is not simple, and they introduce further intricacies for a quantitative analysis of transient dynamics of molecular devices.

 Not only the charge transport at the nanoscale but also the energy and heat transport have received a lot of attention recently~\cite{Dubi2011}.
 The studies of efficient thermoelectric devices are naturally motivated by the idea of converting waste heat into usable energy.
 In this respect, transient thermal transport has been investigated in quantum-dot devices~\cite{Crepieux2011, WLiu2012, Dare2016, Ludovico2016a, Ludovico2016b, Eich2016, Covito2018, Yu2020}~[see Fig.~\ref{fig:nonintpanels}(c)], benzene-molecule junctions~\cite{Yu2014, Lehmann2018}, superconducting junctions~\cite{Arrachea2018}, single-molecule magnets~\cite{Hammar2019}, and nanoribbon quantum-point contacts~\cite{KaraSlimane2020}.
 Particularly, a partition-free approach with temperature gradients in the transient regime was outlined in Ref.~\cite{Eich2016}~[see Fig.~\ref{fig:nonintpanels}(c)] and applied in conducting nanowires.
 Regarding the transient behaviour, it is found that the propagation speed of the energy wavefronts is similar to the particle flow, and they are both insensitive to changes in the average electronic density.